Chart Color Schemes

 Sussex Inlet faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 11.1%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 8.1%, followed by postgraduate qualifications (1.6%) and graduate diplomas (1.4%).
-Trade and technical skills are prevalent, with 44.2% of residents aged 15+ holding vocational credentials - advanced diplomas (7.8%) and certificates (36.4%).
+Trade and technical skills are prominent, with 44.2% of residents aged 15+ holding vocational credentials - advanced diplomas (7.8%) and certificates (36.4%).

 Frequently Asked Questions - Education